cardano-scaling/hydra/security/RFP.md

 TODO

+## Hypotheses

+TODO define some hypotheses about the running environment to consider while assessing the security:
+* API being accessed locally
+* Host machine of the node being considered secure
+* Hydra/cardano signing key management being done securely
+* Network bandwidth being protected and good enough, whatever that means
+* ...

+Any discovery not compliant with one of these hypotheses would not be considered valid.

 ## Tasks

 On a broad level, our goal is to ensure that the security properties proven in the original publication hold for the implementation, taking also into consideration the main entry points of a hydra node which are the network, the API and the Cardano ledger.